Donkere-vader/code-jam/README.md

-# code-jam
+# Online identity generator
-tech with tim discord server's code jam! generator theme!
+This is a online identity generator.
+A project made for the August game jam of the Tech with Tim discord server.